MICS-Lab/scyan/docs/advanced/advice.md

 !!! important

-    The design of the knowledge table is crucial for the annotations.
-Make sure you have read the following advice.
+    The design of the knowledge table is essential for the annotations.
+The literature can help its creation, but we also provide some advice to enhance the table.

 ### General advice

 - Check that all markers are working as intended.
 A marker that didn't work during the cytometer acquisition should be removed from the knowledge table, as it can mislead the model.
-- You don't have to use all the panel markers.
-If some markers are not important for the annotation, you better not consider them in the table.
+- It is not required to use all the panel markers.
+If some markers are not important for the annotation, it is better not to add them to the table.
 - Try to provide at least one negative population and one positive population for each marker.
 For instance, if you provide only "NA" values and "1", then the model has no reference to understanding what is negative and what is positive (even though it should not cause any severe issue in most cases).

 !!! note

     However, you can create a column full of NA for a marker that you want to appear in the latent space.
 It will not be helpful for the annotations, but it can help the population discovery.

-- Don't hesitate to provide NA values when the expression is unknown.
-Still, the literature can help sometimes.
+- Don't hesitate to provide NA values when the expression is unknown (depending on your table, 70% of NA can be acceptable).
+Yet, the extreme case where one population has almost only NA can lead to overpredicting this population.
+Indeed, a population that has only NA means it can likely correspond to any cell (the population is not constrained).
 - Sometimes, you will have a marker that is expressed (or not) by most of the population $A$ cells, but you know a few cells from the same population may not express this marker.
 In that case, we still advise adding the marker on the table, and **Scyan will be able to catch these rare exceptions**, as they look like population $A$ cells for most of the other markers of the panel.
 Consider the image below: let's say this is the manual gating that you did traditionally.
 Even though some cells of $A$ are `Marker1+`, you should still write that the population $A$ is `Marker1-`, to make a clear distinction with the population $B$.
 Also, if you are specifically interested in the cells from $A$ that are `Marker1+`, you can still create another population $A_2$ and write that $A_2$ is `Marker1+` while $A$ is `Marker1-`.

 <p align="center">